hardhats/vista-install-docs/New/InstallVistAOnGTM.rst

     $ <strong>cd /var/db/foia201608</strong></code></div>

 Then create folders to hold your routines, globals, journals, and objects.
 The convention in the VistA community is to call these folders r g j and o.
+While it's easier to say routines globals journals and objects, I do not want to break with convention.

 .. raw:: html

     <div class="code"><code>$ <strong>mkdir r g j o</strong></code></div>

+Two parenthetical remarks:

- | Aside: Fidelity (the company behind GT.M) recommends versioning objects
- | and global directories to allow for rolling upgrades.
-I personally don't
- | think this is necessary for VistA.
-More details can be found at the
- | `GT.M Acculturation Workshop <https://sourceforge.net/projects/fis-gtm/files/GT.M%20Acculturation%20Workshop/>`_.
+    Fidelity (the company behind GT.M) recommends versioning objects and global directories to allow for rolling upgrades.
+I personally don't think this is necessary for VistA.
+More details can be found at the `GT.M Acculturation Workshop <https://sourceforge.net/projects/fis-gtm/files/GT.M%20Acculturation%20Workshop/>`_.

- |
- | Another aside: Various people in the VistA community create another directory
- | called "p" for patches, so that you can apply unix style "patches" to routines
- | in the "r" directory and not overwrite the original routine.
-The intent is
- | reasonable, but what what almost always happens is that I get calls or emails
- | on why aren't my changes showing up.
-VistA tools (KIDS, Fileman, VPE) are all
- | written just expecting a single routine list.
+    Various people in the VistA community create another directory called "p" for patches, so that you can apply updated  routines in the "r" directory and not overwrite the original routine.
+The intent is reasonable, but what what almost always happens is that I get calls or emails on why aren't my changes showing up.
+VistA tools (KIDS, Fileman, VPE) are all written just expecting a single routine list.

 At this point, we need to create an environment file that we will need to source in order to tell GT.M where are our routines and globals are.
 The reason